chenboran/firesight-wiki-clone/op-calcOffset.md

   -DoffsetColor=[255,0,255] -Dtemplate=img/headcam0.png
 </pre>

-For visual feedback, it's useful to declare an _offsetColor_ for drawing the offset rectangle if any offset is detected:
+For better visual feedback, you can change the _offsetColor_ used for drawing the offset rectangle if any offset is detected:
 <img src="https://github.com/firepick1/FireSight/blob/master/img/calcOffset-offsetColor1.png?raw=true">